 Forever Overhead places a boy on his 13th birthday at a public swimming pool in the lineup, on the ladder, and then out on the edge of the high diving board.
 It’s public, sensuous, emotional, and (Wallace trademark) deeply human.
 How complicated but how simple is growth and risk.

 There are several Brief Interviews With Hideous Men, and these typically involve thoughtless selfish seductions, as described to a female interviewer in some sort of an institutional setting.
 Always walking a moral tightrope, the author is staking out an unequivocal condemnation of inner rottenness and at the same time owning it.

 There is experimentation with breaking the fourth wall, at times very explicitly, in Adult World, and especially in Octet, where moral dilemmas are presented as academic quizzes.
 The Depressed Person concerns a completely self-absorbed woman whose misery is compounded by insight into preoccupation with herself and putting her needs ahead of others.
 The psychotherapy is riddled with ideologic absurdity, but the protagonist hates being unable to see the humanity of the therapist, who commits suicide.
 It’s all “me, me, me,” in the most extreme suffering, but again we know the author is reflecting on himself.

 Something happened in Tri-Stan: I Sold Sissee Nar to Ecko.
 I found it a tedious narcissistic festival of jargon.
 I kept wondering, when everything else I’ve read of this author is so good, how this could be so terrible.
 I’m sure I missed something.

-There are millions of enormously bright, sensitive, screwed-up characters in the world, but only one in ten million accomplishes what Wallace did.
+There are millions of enormously bright, sensitive, screwed-up characters in the world, but only one in a billion accomplishes what Wallace did.
 I can’t remember which philosopher marveled at the number of people who expend nearly all their energy just trying to be normal.
-Then Franz Kafka or David Foster Wallace appears within that cohort and we (whether or to what extent we are a member of the group) get to look in and understand.
+Then Kafka, Hemingway and Wallace appears within that cohort and we (whether or to what extent we are a member of the group) get to look in and understand.
 8.9/9.5.